 - What you were trying to do and what (unexpectedly) happened

 - Full log output as a text file (you can copy/paste the console log output in a log file).
-Please make sure log level for the SDK is set at debug level.
+Please make sure the log level for the SDK is set to debug.

 Report a bug via email and attach text log file(s) to the email.